Tingo92/server/README.md

 1. Build the container using the command `$ pack build upchieve/subway:local --builder heroku/buildpacks:20`
 1. Navigate to this directory and run `mkdir mongo-volume` to create a directory for the MongoDB volume.
-1. Run `cp config.example.ts config.ts` to copy the default config as your own config.
+1. `config.ts` is the default config.
+Create a `.env` file in the root directory and add your environment-specific variables if you'd like to override the defaults set in `config.ts`.
 1. Run `docker-compose up` to launch the server.
 1. After any change: Run `docker-compose down --rmi all` to destroy images and containers.
 Then run `docker-compose up` to see your changes.